7 Skill-Building Photography Exercises That Really Work

-Weekly photo challenges are popular on the Internet these days, but different photography communities have different names for them: Photo of the Week, 52 Photos Project, Sunday Photo Prompt, etc. The key is to take 52 photos over the course of one year.
+Weekly photo challenges are popular on the internet, but different photography communities have different names for them: Photo of the Week, 52 Photos Project, Sunday Photo Prompt, etc. The key is to take 52 photos over the course of one year.

-Ideally, you’d take part in some kind of community version of the challenge because this gives you a chance to see the photos of other participants and a chance for others to critique your work.
-But if you prefer to stay independent and do a personal challenge instead, that’s fine too.
+Ideally, you’d take part in some kind of community version of the challenge because this gives you a chance to see the photos of other participants, and a chance for others to critique your work.
+But if you’d rather do a personal challenge instead, that’s fine too.

 7. Recreate Someone Else’s Photos

-Once you have a little more experience under your belt and you feel comfortable behind a camera, you may want to try recreating photos that others have shot.
-Browse Flickr and 500px, pick a few that seem within your skill range, and have at it!
+Once you feel a little more comfortable behind the camera, you may want to try recreating photos that others have shot.
+Browse Instagram, Flickr, or 500px, pick a few that seem within your skill range, and have at it!

 The goal here isn’t to make an exact 1-to-1 replica of your source material, so don’t be discouraged if you can’t get that far.
-Rather, this exercise is meant to get you thinking in ways you haven’t considered, to push you outside your comfort zone.
+Rather, this photography exercise is meant to get you thinking in ways you haven’t considered.
+To push you outside your comfort zone.

 At first, your imitation photos will look like garbage compared to your source photos.
-That’s normal!
-Keep at it, however, and you’ll start to see fast improvements — and along the way, you may even start to discover your own voice and sense of style as a photographer.
+That’s normal.
+Keep at it, however, and you’ll start to see fast improvements.
+Along the way, you may even start to discover your own voice and sense of style as a photographer.

 Don’t expect to unlock your photographer’s eye overnight.
 It’s a gradual process that could take weeks, months, or even years before you really start to “see” photographs before taking them.
-But I assure you, the journey is well worth taking.
-Don’t give up!
+But the journey is well worth taking, so don’t give up!

-If these exercises weren’t enough and you need even more exercise ideas, then we highly recommend checking out these photography courses on Lynda.com.
-In particular, Ben Long’s The Practicing Photographer is a series of exercises just like these, with a new one added every week.
+If these photography exercises weren’t enough and you need even more ideas, then we highly recommend checking out these free lessons to learn the basics of photography .